manestay/borderlines/README.md

 ## I. Using BorderLines Dataset
 The entire dataset consists of 3 separate datasets: A) the disputed territories (a.k.a.
 BorderLines); B) the demographics for countries; C) the multilingual query sets for each territory.

-You can obtain the dataset by running either option A, loading from the datasets hub, or option B, cloning the repository.
-Note that the evaluation suite (below) currently only supports B. WIP is update the suite to support A.
+You can obtain the dataset by running either option 1, loading from the datasets hub, or option 2, cloning the repository.

 ### 1. Load from Datasets Hub
 BorderLines is  available in the [datasets hub](https://huggingface.co/datasets/manestay/borderlines).
 Load by running: